rightson/unix-domain-socket-cpp/README.md

-# Unix Domain Socket Example in C++ Style
+# Unix Domain Socket example
-This example shows how to use Unix domain socket running in a simple pthread (singleton) in C++ style.
-Sigaction is applied for capturing Ctrl-C event.
+This simple example covers a basic usage of Unix domain socket as well as pthread/signal written in C++.

+# Why this?
+Integrating pthread and signal into C++ class/member functions are not so intuitive.
+Hope this example can help c++ novices pick up minimal knowledge they need to know before writing unix domain socket applications.